 Production: C.I.C.T. / Théâtre des Bouffes du Nord and Compagnie Rima

-A comedy about comedy, part performance and masterclass, about what makes audiences laugh.
-Performing in English, Jos Houben, dissects everyday life – a baby’s first steps, a man falling in a restaurant, the essence of various cheeses – revealing why laughter is at the core of our humanity.
+A comedy about comedy about what makes audiences laugh.
+Performing in English, Jos Houben dissects everyday life – a baby’s first steps, a man falling in a restaurant, the essence of various cheeses – revealing why laughter is at the core of our humanity.
 The Guardian calls it a show about “how a body can make people laugh.”

 “Jos Houben is so pinpoint accurate with his body, you might imagine

 “Poignant, Powerful…Recalls Chaplin, The Marx Brothers…Silent comedy that speaks volumes.” – The Evening Standard review of MARCEL

 “An hour of inspired silliness endowed with a poignant core.
 Houben and Magni, wonderfully relaxed yet alive to the moment and the audience, keep us in a state of pleasurable suspense wondering what they’ll do next.
 Although there are neat sprinklings of verbal wit, the root of the laughs this highly skilled pair generate is slapstick.
 Clever yet elementally funny and marked by a knowing innocence about life and death, MARCEL is resonant entertainment.” – The Times review of MARCEL